It’s been a journey. The Journey on how this Cottage in the Mitten came to be.

 So, after years of making blankets, it has been laid on my heart to use this social media forum to create and sell my blankets, donating a portion of the proceeds to help find a cure for brain tumors.
 Each blanket I design has one square where the pattern is upside down.
 That square represents those who are fighting the diagnosis of a brain tumor.

 Well, that’s my story.
 The story of the journey to here.

 And by the way…Christmas has never really looked the same for me.

 Every year, when I pull out the handmade ornaments, I am reminded of my blessings and realize I am a little more thankful than I was the year before.
-I am reminded that as a family we walked through the rockiest of waters and we came out stronger, together.
+As a family, we walked through the rockiest of waters and we came out stronger, together.